Do you already record your sales or customer calls, or do you consider starting to collect such recordings?

 #5 - Strengthen the Foundation for Quality Assurance

-Quality assurance is an underestimated method to increase sales, but by using call recordings, you can actually upgrade both the quality assurance and the sales considerably.
+Quality assurance is an underestimated method to increase sales, but you can upgrade both quality assurance and sales considerably by using call recordings.

 The core purpose of quality assurance is to make sure that the sales agents say the right things at the right time while speaking to prospects.